AditModi/hashnode-github/cl8pxnwzt0fuh0jnv3xknalw5.md

 ## Top 5 Sessions for Beginners at HashiConf Global

 👉 After two years as a fully digital conference, HashiConf is returning to an in-person conference this year.
-HashiConf Global will be a hybrid event and take place in Los Angeles, California, and online from 4th-6th Oct, 2022.
-Let's hope that this year I can finally attend HashiConf Global in person 🙏
+HashiConf Global will be a hybrid event and take place in Los Angeles, California, and online from 4th-6th Oct, 2022.Due to complications with my US visa appointments, I would be unable to attend the event in person; instead, I would take part remotely🙏

 ## What is HashiConf Global ?